lumada-design/hv-uikit-react/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Submit a bug that you have found
-title: "[BUG] "
+title: ''
 labels: bug
-assignees: diogofscmariano, francisco-guilherme, eliofreitas, tiago-ssantos
+assignees: diogofscmariano, eliofreitas, francisco-guilherme, tiago-ssantos

 ---